 How To Train For A Race And Still Have A Life - Orange Mud, LLC

-How To Train For A Race And Still Have A Life
+Train For A Race And Still Have A Life

 Make sure you are committed to your training regimen

-If you are following a regular training or running regimen already, it will be much easier to prepare for a marathon.
+If you are following a regular training or running regimen already, it will be much easier to train for a race like a marathon.
 Exercising or running 4 to 6 times per week is going to make things much less stressful and much easier for you.
 So, sticking to a regular running or cross-training schedule on a weekly basis is crucial.
 Of course, when you start training for a marathon, the emphasis should be on the running.
-Try out running longer differences, as well as slow and fast running.
+Try out running longer distances, as well as slow and fast running.
 Being physically prepared by your weekly exercise program will definitely help.
 If you are not used to regular physical exercise, jumping into marathon training will be more difficult and can cause stress to your body.

 Make sure you don't overdo it with bigger distances

-lead to overtraining and cause injuries.
-Try to train by running comfortable distances which will help you prepare your body safely and gradually for your race.
-Getting a coach, or adding no more than 10% of the mileage to your runs per week is a safe way to go without stressing the body and risking injuries from overuse.
-Also - don’t forget to stay hydrated and consider getting a hydration pack.
+In many cases, regular running at shorter distances can be more effective than pushing yourself to run longer distances all the time.
+Adding too many miles to your daily runs can stress your body, lead to overtraining, and cause injuries.
+Try to train by running comfortable distances, which will help you prepare your body safely and gradually for your race.
+Getting a coach, or adding no more than 10% of the mileage to your runs per week, is a safe way to go without stressing the body and risking injuries from overuse.
+Also, don’t forget to stay hydrated and consider getting a hydration pack.
+For those learning how to train for a race, these steps are essential.

 Make a training schedule to allow for other activities